nartgnourt/root-me/README.md

 ## HTTP - Open redirect

 > Internet is so big
+>
+> Find a way to make a redirection to a domain other than those showed on the web page.

 Một trang web giản đơn với 3 nút Facebook, Twitter và Slack.